ggreen86/XLSX-Workbook-Class/README.md

 Release 43 is released to add methods for read-only access to a workbook (very fast access), fix some bugs, and speed improvements to opening workbooks to the method OpenXlsxWorkbook().
 The documentation has been updated with the new methods added; however, the bookmarks have not yet been added for quick access.
 Please see the Release Notes and full documentation for more information.

+## Release 44

+Release 44 is released to correct an oversight on my part in the new method OpenXlsxWorkbookEx().
+I missed the processing of cells with in-line string values and cells with formulas.
+Also, I missed converting text strings from the xml encoded value to the normal value.
+There is also change in the parameter line for the method OpenXlsxWorkbookEx().
+Please see the Release Notes and full documentation for more information.

 ## Written By

 Gregory Green